filecoin-project/cpp-filecoin/README.md

 2. Run your node-1 with new genesis file as it was done in chapter **Fuhon node establishing**

-3. Run your node-2 as the 1st one, but be sure to open api port on it with `--api <api port>`
+3. Run your node-2 as the 1st one, but be sure to open api port on it with `--api API_PORT`

 4. Connect node-2 to node-1 by commands:
-   `addr=$(node --repo "REPO1" net listen | grep 127.0.0.1)`
+   `addr=$(lotus --repo REPO1 net listen | grep 127.0.0.1)`
-   `$node --repo "REPO2" net connect $addr`t
+   `lotus --repo REPO2 net connect $addr`t

 5. After generating new genesis file, you will also receive genesis.json with declared miners list, these are addresses of the initial miners.

-6. To start miner that is declared in genesisfile (step 5) you can use chapter **Fuhon miner establishing** but instead of owner address pass declared in the genesis one.
+6. To start miner that is declared in genesisfile (step 5) you can use chapter **Fuhon miner establishing** but with some major changes.
+You will also need the following flags to be provided:   `--genesis-miner`, `--actor ACTOR`, `--pre-sealed-sectors PRESEAL_DIR`, `--pre-sealed-metadata PRESEAL_JSON`.

 7. To start new miner just follow the steps declared in **Fuhon miner establishing**, or you can run lotus miner using [filecoin-docs](https://docs.filecoin.io/get-started/lotus/installation/#minimal-requirements "lotus establishing guide")
 8. After two nodes will be connected and miner will work, your new filecoin network starting to exist, scince that moment you can share your peers to invite new participants.